South Africa: economy overview

 - Read more: ‘Jobs at heart of SA’s development plan’ and ‘South Africa's plan for a better future’

-Green economyOne of the most important elements of the New Growth Plan is a green economy, and the potential the creation of a lower-carbon economy has as a potential job generator as well as a spur for industrial development.
-President Jacob Zuma has committed South Africa to slowing its growth in greenhouse gas emissions by 34% in 2020, and by 42% by 2025.
+Green economyOne of the most important elements of the New Growth Path is a green economy, and the potential the creation of a lower-carbon economy has as a job generator as well as a spur for industrial development.
+President Jacob Zuma has committed South Africa to slowing its growth in greenhouse gas emissions by 34% by 2020, and by 42% by 2025.
+In 2009, South Africa created its world leading Renewable Energy Independent Power Producer Procurement Programme (REIPPPP), which put in place a target of 10 000 gigawatt hours of renewable energy.
+It is targeting onshore wind, concentrated solar thermal, solar photovoltaic, biomass solid, biogas, landfill gas and small hydro power plants.
 By May 2012, the government had approved 19 wind, solar and hydropower proposals worth R73-million to help boost clean energy.
+By April 2015, the Department of Energy had approved 79 REIPPPP projects with 5 243MW being added to a national grid desperately in need of power, at a capital cost of R168-billion.
+The project winners had to supply all their own capital.
+About 40% of the spend is local content and thousands of jobs have been created.
+Since 2011, the department had procured the renewable electricity in bid windows 1 to 4 of the REIPPPP and connected 37 projects, with a capacity of 1 827MW, to the national grid.
+On average, 15% of this energy was delivered to the power system during system peak periods, alleviating pressure on the power system.
+The energy contribution should grow to approximately 7 000 gigawatt hours a year with the first 47 renewable energy independent power producers fully operational and producing at full capacity by mid-2016.
 In 2011, the government entered into the Green Economic Accord, which aims to create 300 000 jobs in the next 10 years through investment in the green economy.
 In 2012, the Treasury allocated R800-million over two years to the Green Fund, which aims to provide finance for high-quality, high-impact, job-creating green economy projects around the country.

 InvestorsThe overall investment environment remains encouraging.
 A G20 country, South Africa is considered a low-risk investment destination for investors looking for a foothold into Africa.
 As the continent’s largest African investor, South Africa sends more than 25% of its manufactured products into the continent.
 Through investment incentives and industrial financing interventions, the government actively seeks to encourage commercial activity and attract foreign capital.
-South Africa earned around R42-billion in foreign direct investment in 2011, which was more than four times the amount in 2010.
+Global foreign direct investment slowed by 16% to $1.23-trillion in 2014, according to the 2015 World Investment Report by the United Nations Conference on Trade and Development, released in June 2015.
+In line with this, the report said foreign direct investment flows into South Africa dropped by 31.2% to $5.8-billion in 2014, down from $8.3-billion in 2013.
+This was off earnings of about R42-billion in foreign direct investment in 2011, which was more than four times the amount in 2010.
 Principal international trading partners of South Africa (besides other African countries) include: China, the United States, Germany, Japan, and the United Kingdom.
 Chief exports are metals and minerals.
 Machinery and transportation equipment make up more than one-third of the value of the country’s imports.
 Other imports include automobiles, chemicals, manufactured goods, and petroleum.

-- South Africa is the highest-ranked African country and third-placed among the BRICS economies in the World Economic Forum's (WEF's) 2012 Global Competitiveness Index, ranking 52nd out of 144 countries surveyed while placing third overall for financial market development.
+- South Africa is the second highest-ranked African country, after Mauritius, and third-placed among the BRICS economies in the World Economic Forum's 2015-2016 Global Competitiveness Index, ranking 49th out of 140 countries surveyed while placing first for strength of auditing and reporting standards as well as financing through local equity market, and 12th for financial market development..

 - National Treasury